CODE OF CONDUCT

 l.
 Registration of Complaints:

 a.
-Branch – Customers can visit the branch office for registration of their grievances in form of a written complaint;
+Branch – Customers can visit the nearest branch office for registration of their grievances in form of a written complaint;

 b.
-Email :Customers can send their grievance through email at : wecare@hfs.in
+Email: Customers can send their grievance through email at : wecare@hfs.in

 • Customers shall ensure that they quote their application number or loan account number in every correspondence with the Company regarding their complaint.